wireapp/wire-server/src/understand/federation/introduction.rst

 ---------

-We aim to integrate federation into the Wire backend following a step-by-step process as described in :ref:`federation roadmap<federation-roadmap>`.
+We aim to integrate federation into the Wire backend following a step-by-step process as described in the :ref:`federation roadmap<federation-roadmap>`.
 Early versions are not meant to enable a completely open federation, but rather a closed network of federated backends with a restricted set of features.